-Spanning throughout the Skaggs Pharmaceutical Sciences Center and the Pulido Center of Drachman Hall, the museum contains a collection of over 60,000 bottles, original drug containers, books, store fixtures, and artifacts from Arizona (circa 1880 to 1950) and elsewhere.
+Spanning throughout the Skaggs Pharmaceutical Sciences Center and the Pulido Center of Drachman Hall, the museum contains a collection of over hundreds of thousands of items, including bottles, original drug containers, books, store fixtures, and artifacts from Arizona (circa 1880 to 1950) and elsewhere.

 The museum is pleased to offer a self-guided tour, which begins in room 344 of the Skaggs Pharmaceutical Sciences Center (brochures are available within).
 The tour takes 30-90 minutes, depending on your pace.